-13.17.
-A Councillor may rise on a Point of Order and shall be entitled to be heard immediately.
+14.17.
+A member of the meeting may rise on a Point of Order and shall be entitled to be heard immediately.
 A Point of Order shall relate only to an alleged breach of a Procedure Rule or statutory provision and the Councillor shall specify the Procedure Rule or statutory provision and the way in which they consider it has been breached.
 The ruling of the Chair of the meeting on a Point of Order shall not be open to discussion and shall be final.